 1. A gateway to other Romance languages

-Many consider Romanian a part of the Slavic language family since Romania’s geographical position is Eastern Europe.
+Many consider Romanian a part of the Slavic language family since Romania’s geographical position is in Eastern Europe.
 But that’s a language myth.

 For instance, many Greek and Slavic words are in the modern Romanian language, but the language is fundamentally Latin.